omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

     title: 'Day 1: Reception at Porto and transfer to Melgaço'
   - day: '2'
     description: >-
-      Your route follows several bicycle paths along the Minho River, always with Spain on the other side.
-The Minho River Valley is famous for its beautiful landscapes, history, gastronomy, and the well-known, and much appreciated green wine, Alvarinho.
-The sloping valleys here are conducive to the practice of agriculture and viticulture.
-Several archaeological sites testify to the passage of different people and cultures through these lands.
-Your destination today is Valença, a historic town in the north of Portugal, located on the border with Spain and separated by the beautiful Minho River.
-The village sits on a hilltop and is surrounded by ramparts.
-During the Middle Ages, Valença’s hilltop position and privileged view over the River Minho were vital to protecting Portugal from invasion by its northern neighbors.
+      Melgaço is alongside the Minho River.
+Famous for its beautiful landscape, history, gastronomy and also for producing the well-known and much appreciated green wine caste, “Alvarinho”.Every year this city organizes the “Festa do Alvarinho e do Fumeiro”, a huge event which is nationally and internationally known.
+This event showcases the local gastronomy (like the Alvarinho green wine) and many other local handmade crafts.
+Advancing to Monção, where the valleys are conducive to the practice of agriculture and viticulture, it is possible to find several archaeological finds that testify to a past filled with traces of the passage of different communities through these lands.
+The city of Valença is a historical town in the north of Portugal.
+It is located right on the border with Spain, separated by the beautiful Minho River, and surrounded by ramparts atop a hill, boasting a long defensive look.
+With very old origins, assumingly, the presence of human communities in this territory date since.
     location:
       lat: '42.0270455'
       lng: '-8.6428831'
-    title: >-
-      Day 2: Melgaço – Valença, 27 mi.
-(43 km) plus extra track to Tui, 4 mi.
-(6
+    title: 'Day 2: Melgaço – Valença,  (43 km) plus extra track to Tui (6 km)'
-      km)
   - day: '3'
     description: >-
-      Leaving Valença but continuing along with the Minho river that marks the border with Spain, one of the destinations today is Caminha, a fortified border town where several battles were fought between Portugal and Spain.
+      Leaving Valença continue along with the Minho river that marks the border with Spain.
+One of today’s destination is Caminha, a fortified town where several battles were fought between Portugal and Spain.
 Standing on a tiny island in the middle of the estuary are the ruins of the fort of Ínsua, built as a defensive measure concerning the entrance in the river during the XVth century.
 Nowadays there is a daily ferry-boat linking the two banks of the river between the countries.
-This city is also very well-known for its natural and green heritage: the sightseeing areas, waterfalls, beaches, camping parks and the Modelo beach (a favorite destination of famous people in Portugal).
-The middle stop of this day is Vila Nova de Cerveira, the 'Village of the Arts'.
-An internationally recognized 'cognomen', resulting from the pioneering of the “InternationalArt Biennials”, which began in 1978.
-The city then became the meeting point of artists from all over the world.
-Today's destination is Viana do Castelo.
-One of the most beautiful seaside cities in the north of Portugal.
-Viana was critical to Portugal in the Age of the Discoveries.
-This city has a deep connection with the sea showcased during the great festivity of “Nossa Senhora da Agonia”.
-It was also here that the ships were built and later deployed to Brazil, India, Africa, and other Portuguese colonies (14th and 15th centuries).
+This city is also very well-known for its natural and green heritage: the sightseeing areas, waterfalls, beaches, camping parks and the “Modelo” beach (a favorite destination of famous people in Portugal).
+The midday stop is Vila Nova de Cerveira, the 'Village of the Arts'.
+The city became, after 1978, the meeting point of artists from all over the world.
+Cycle alongside the coast, overlooking the Atlantic Ocean, and you’ll reach Viana do Castelo.
+      The city is one of the most beautiful seaside cities of the north of Portugal.
+Viana held a huge importance to Portugal in the Age of the Discoveries and later on with the cod fish fishing.
+This city has a huge tradition and connection with the sea, with the fisherman proudly showcasing it nowadays, mainly during the great festivity of “Nossa Senhora da Agonia”.
+It was also here that the ships were built and later deployed to Brazil, India, Africa and other Portuguese colonies (XIVth and XVth centuries
     location:
       lat: '41.694867'
       lng: '-8.831088'
     title: 'Day 3: Valença – Viana do Castelo, 37 mi.
 (60 km)'
   - day: '4'
     description: >-
-      Leaving Viana, today the cycling will lead inland, with the beautiful Lima River as your companion.
-The destination is Ponte de Lima, one of the most charming towns of northern Portugal.
-It is also one of the oldest, with a charter from 1125.
-Its bridge over the Lima River, built by the Romans in the first century, has always been a place of passage for the pilgrims who are going to Santiago.
+      Leaving Viana, the cycling will be back to the interior of Portugal, with the beautiful Lima River alongside.
+The destination is now Ponte de Lima, a city recognized as a universal heritage and as the ultimate North of Portugal in all its rusticity and scenic beauty.
+This land is full of history and is located in the former Braga-Tui military road.
+With charter since 1125 it’s the oldest Portuguese village.
+Its bridge over the river Lima, built by the Romans in the 1st century, has always been a place of passage for the pilgrims who were going to Santiago.
+Ponte de Lima is the cradle of Housing Tourism, of the “Loureiro” variety that distinguishes the “Vinho Verde” and the Rice of “Sarrabulho” appreciated in the most faraway places in the world.
     location:
       lat: '41.7675021'
       lng: '-8.5830992'
     title: 'Day 4: Viana do Castelo – Ponte de Lima, 16 mi.
 (25 km)'
   - day: '5'
     description: >-
-      Today is the day to know the south bank of the river Lima for about 25 km and then you will begin your journey heading to Esposende, a seaside city located in the North.
-During the first day, you will be overwhelmed with seaside landscapes and small“Portuguese rivieras” until you reach Esposende, a city from the Middle Ages.
-Neiva river and its clear waters, green pine forest of Ofir and the stunning views that offer different viewpoints about Esposende, are just some of the interesting features of the county in which the richness of the natural landscape and heritage built by human hand as is the case of windmills, fields in the trough, the forts, and mills, are combined in a unique harmony, forming landscapes of high scenic and environmental value and confirms Esposende as one of the most beautiful counties in the North region.
+      Today is a day to know the south bank of the river Lima for about 25 km.
+      Then we will begin our journey heading to Esposende, a seaside city located in the North.
+During this day, you will be overwhelmed with seaside landscapes and small “Portuguese rivieras” until you reach Esposende, a city from the Middle Ages.
+Neiva river and its clear waters, green pine forest of Ofir and the stunning views that offer different viewpoints of Esposende, are just some of the interesting features of the county in which the richness of the natural landscape and heritage built by human hand, as is the case of windmills, fields in the trough, the forts and mills, are combined in a unique harmony, forming landscapes of high scenic and environmental value and confirms Esposende as one of the most beautiful counties in the North region.
     location: